zentri/WiConnectWebApp/README.md

 ````

 Put webapp files onto the device specified in `config.json` by `deviceAddress`.
 This requires the default `grunt` task to already be running in another terminal and accessible at the address specified by `localDevelopmentIP` in the config file.

+_Note: `grunt deploy` will silently fail if the `localDevelopmentIP` address is not configured correctly_

 ## Release